6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 Social media content KPIs

-Social media can have multiple purposes: Increase customer loyalty, spread the word about your latest product, or generate leads to your e-commerce page.
+Social media can serve multiple purposes: increase customer loyalty, spread the word about your latest product, or generate leads for your e-commerce page.
 All of these objectives require different metrics, for example:

 • Number of views